Looking for the Elastic web crawler? See the Elastic web crawler documentation.

 The web crawler honors directives within robots.txt files.

-The web crawler will extract content for a predefined, unconfigurable set of fields from each page it visits.
+The web crawler will extract a predefined, set of fields (url, body content, etc) from each page it visits.
+In addition to this, the crawler also supports extracting dynamic fields from meta tags.

 Entry points allow customers to specify where the web crawler begins crawling each domain.